How does our ability to distinguish speech impact hearing loss?

 Researchers from Northwestern University have enlisted the help of musicians to discover whether musical training could be beneficial in prolonging SIN for older people.

 By examining participants' Auditory Brainstem Response (ABR) while listening to music, it was found that those who had studied music produced brain waves that more closely mirrored the incoming sound waves compared to the ABR results of those who'd not had such training2.

 "As a musician, you have to be pulling out the harmony line, the melody line.
 You're listening for details in a complex soundscape," explains Dr Nina Kraus, in a video for the National Science Foundation.
 "And this is not all that different from pulling out your friend's voice in a noisy restaurant."2

 Research into this specific area of hearing is ongoing, but it is hoped that further discoveries could indicate whether learning to play an instrument would help support our hearing into old age.

-If you know someone who could benefit from a hearing device, or believe that you may have a hearing problem, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+If you know someone who could benefit from a hearing device, or believe that you may have a hearing problem, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1NIDCD, Presbycusis.
 Accessed September 23, 2015.